district10/blog/_posts/post-0001-pandoc-readme.md

     with the `-o` option, or `-` (for *stdout*) if no output file was specified.
 The remaining lines contain the command-line arguments, one per line, in the order they appear.
-These do not include regular Pandoc options and their arguments, but do include any options appearing after a `--` separator at the end of the line.
+These do not include regular pandoc options and their arguments, but do include any options appearing after a `--` separator at the end of the line.

 `--ignore-args`

 :   Ignore command-line arguments (for use in wrapper scripts).
-    Regular Pandoc options are not ignored.
+    Regular pandoc options are not ignored.
 Thus, for example,

         pandoc --ignore-args -o foo.html -s foo.txt -- -e latin1